solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 current on-premises parameters to Azure, verify that they can be set.

-Some parameters are not allowed to be modified in Azure Database for MySQL Flexible Server.
+Some parameters are not allowed to be modified in Azure Database for MySQL Flexible Server so verify that the strategy you are about to implement can actually be done in Azure Database for MySQL.

 ## Upgrade Azure Database for MySQL versions

-Sometimes, just upgrading versions may be the answer.
+Sometimes, just upgrading versions may be the solution to an issue.
 Flexible Server supports MySQL versions 5.7 and 8.0.
 Migrating from on-premises MySQL 5.x to MySQL Flexible Server 5.7 or 8.0 delivers major performance improvements.
-Consult the [Microsoft documentation][62] for more information regarding MySQL Azure migrations, including major version changes.
+Consult the [Microsoft documentation][40] for more information regarding MySQL Azure migrations, including major version changes.

-## Customizing the runtime
+## Customizing the container runtime

-Choosing a platform to run your MySQL and PHP containerized applications plays an important part in how much performance will be achieved.
+When using containers for your application, simply choosing a platform to run your MySQL and PHP containerized applications plays an important part in how much performance can be achieved.
 In most cases, creating a custom PHP container can improve performance up to 6x over the out-of-the-box official PHP containers.
 As a developer, it is important to determine if the effort of building a custom image will be worth the performance gain from the work.
 Also keep in mind that later versions of PHP tend to perform better than older versions.

 Custom environments can be tested against standard workloads by running various benchmarks using the [PHPBench tool].